adityapuri/exa-android/README.md

 > Find the smallest x + y + z with integers x > y > z > 0 such that x + y, x − y, x + z, x − z, y + z, y − z are all perfect squares.

 #### So what you have to do once you have your inspiring and excellent solution with you.

-Clone the repository at your local system.
-Push the code related to solution into folder
+1. Fork the repository at your GitHub account.
+2. Push the code related to solution into Forked repository.
+You can let us know though email: adityap@exzeo.com once you are done with your solution.